Orange boss under pressure over French telecoms outage | Politics

 Orange boss Stephane Richard came under political pressure on Thursday after a network outage at France's biggest telecoms firm prevented emergency calls for several hours.
 French President Emmanuel Macron said he was "very concerned" by the incident, while health minister Olivier Véran said it was too soon to say whether there was any link between the outage and three to four deaths recorded during the period.

-The disruption to emergency phone services, which began on Wednesday afternoon, eased overnight but some minor issues remained on Thursday morning, Veran told reporters.
-"The situation is under control as we speak.
-All traffic on the emergency numbers is normal on the whole national territory," Richard said on French channel TF1 at around 1100 GMT, reiterating his apologies to those affected.
+The disruption to emergency phone services, which began on Wednesday afternoon, eased overnight and was entirely fixed in the course of the day.
+"The situation is now totally back to normal again.
+All traffic on the emergency numbers is normal on the whole national territory," Richard told RTL radio, reiterating his apologies to those affected.

 François Braun, the president of Samu-Urgences, the central organization for emergency medical services, told news channel BFM TV that a third of the calls made to his services failed.